By Jason Cassidy & Aaron Jolly

 As a dream supplement, Mugwort reportedly increases the vividness of dreams – enhancing clarity, detail, and intensity.
 The Artemisia Vulgaris plant also contains a psychoactive component called Thujone, which may be responsible for this increased vividness.

 Some other common uses for Mugwort are as an essential oil, herbal tea or incense.
-It has also been used to relieve fatigue due to its stimulating properties.
+The stimulating properties of Mugwort are sometimes used to manage fatigue

 Recommended dose: 100 – 400 mg before sleep.
 3 – 9 drops of standard tincture